FOREX-Euro slides to two-month low vs dollar after ECB

 German exports slid at their fastest pace since late last year, figures showed on Thursday, adding to evidence that the euro zone's debt crisis has begun to inflict a heavy toll on Europe's largest economy.

-Concerns about the U.S. fiscal situation have ironically prompted investors to seek safe haven in U.S. Treasuries, boosting the dollar.
+Concerns about the U.S. fiscal situation has ironically prompted investors to seek safe haven in U.S. Treasuries, boosting the dollar.

 About $600 billion in government spending cuts and higher taxes will kick in early next year, unless U.S. lawmakers take steps to reduce the deficit.